What to do in Gerês: well kept secret in Northern Portugal

 Visiting Mata da Albergaria, a protected forest, is part of any list of what to do in Gerês, and rightfully so.
 It is a secluded place where cars are not allowed to stop and hence you can find nature in its original form.
 And, since you are there, take some time to swim in the waterfalls of the Lagoons of Mata da Albergaria.
 You’ll not find many people, and the way to get there is idyllic.

-How to get there: leave the car in the parking lot of Portela do Homem (next to the Spanish border) and, from there, walk about 2 km (about 20 minutes).
+How to get there: leave the car in the parking lot of Portela do Homem (next to the Spanish border) and, from there, walk 2 km (around 20 minutes).
 The trail is very beautiful, passing through three bridges and parts of the famous Geira Romana, which I write about on the Trails in Gerês’ section of this same article.

 GPS Coordinates: 41°47’43.4″N 8°08’09.4″W